gopaltade18/Touch-Based-Device-Control-System-for-Bedridden-Patients/README.md

 The **Touch-Based Device Control System for Bedridden Patients** is an assistive embedded system developed using the **LPC2148 ARM7 Microcontroller**.
 The system enables bedridden or physically challenged patients to control household appliances such as a **fan, light, and emergency buzzer** using a **resistive touch screen**.

 To prevent unauthorized access, the system requires password authentication through a **4×4 matrix keypad**.
-The password is securely stored in an **AT25LC512 SPI EEPROM**, ensuring that it remains محفوظ even after power is turned OFF.
+The password is securely stored in an **AT25LC512 SPI EEPROM**, ensuring that it remains  even after power is turned OFF.

 ---